robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 } satisfies Actions;
 ```

-Go to Prisma Studio <a href="http://localhost:5555/" target="_blank">http://localhost:5555/</a> and delete the `User` record like you did in this step <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#451-delete-newly-created-user" target="_blank">**4.5.1 Delete newly created User**</a>.
+Go to Prisma Studio <a href="http://localhost:5555/" target="_blank">http://localhost:5555/</a> and delete the previously created `User` record like you did in this step <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#451-delete-newly-created-user" target="_blank">**4.5.1 Delete newly created User**</a>.

 Go to the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> and submit the form.